 Seminars on subjects of specific interest were held during the year.
 These included events relating to mental health services transformation and seminars on how groups can reduce their energy costs and diversify their income generation strategies.
-Such open events were attended by 169 representatives from local groups.

 Other events included the LCVS training programme.
 Training delivered in the year included start up training, trustee roles and responsibilities and introduction to fundraising.